Sallehuddin Damit

-Pengiran Sallehuddin bin Pengiran Haji Damit (born 5 November 1973) is a Bruneian retired footballer who is a coach for Kasuka FC.
+Pengiran Sallehuddin bin Pengiran Haji Damit (born 5 November 1973) is a Bruneian former footballer who played as a defender.
 One of the legends of Bruneian football, he most notably played for the Brunei M-League representative team that won the 1999 Malaysia Cup, which is regarded as Brunei football's greatest achievement.
 He also played professionally for Brunei DPMM FC for several seasons.

 Prior to his marriage in 2001, his given name was Awangku Sallehuddin due to naming rules for descendants of Bruneian royalty.

 Club career

 Early career

 Sallehuddin began his sporting career playing tennis under a government scheme, representing Brunei at the Davis Cup in 1994 and 1995.
 It was around this time that he also made his football debut in the Malaysia Premier League, appearing for the Brunei representative team.

 Towards the turn of the century Sallehuddin found more playing time in expense of the ageing Martilu Mohamed on the left side of a back three, a formation favoured by David Booth and his successor Mick Jones.
-He started the 1999 Malaysia Cup final alongside captain and fellow legend Liew Chuan Fue and first-season debutant Norsillmy Taha and claimed a 2-1 victory in Kuala Lumpur through two goals by Rosli Liman.
+He started the 1999 Malaysia Cup final alongside captain and fellow legend Liew Chuan Fue and first-season debutant Norsillmy Taha and claimed a 2–1 victory in Kuala Lumpur through two goals by Rosli Liman.

 Sallehuddin inherited the captain's armband from Liew and stayed with Brunei as the severely-depleted team were immediately relegated to Premier Two, managing only two wins and conceding the most goals (53).
 He stayed with Brunei in the second tier of Malaysian football until 2005.